Skip to main content

 The Flare Data Connector (FDC) is an enshrined oracle designed to validate external data for Flare's EVM state.
 It allows users to submit attested data that smart contracts can trust, eliminating the need for direct reliance on users for data integrity.

-• Efficient onchain storage: Verified data is represented in a Merkle tree, with only the Merkle root stored on-chain.
-This minimizes storage costs while preserving data integrity.
+• Efficient On-chain Storage: Verified data is stored in a Merkle tree, with only the Merkle root stored on-chain to minimize costs.

-• Easy offchain accessibility: Data providers serve attestation responses and Merkle proofs offchain through a Data Availability (DA) Layer, enabling efficient data retrieval without sacrificing trust.
+• Easy Off-chain Accessibility: Data providers serve attestation responses and Merkle proofs off-chain through a Data Availability (DA) Layer, ensuring efficient data retrieval.

-• Proof-based verification: Smart contracts validate Merkle proofs against the stored Merkle root, ensuring that only authentic data can trigger contract actions.
+• Proof-Based Verification: Smart contracts validate Merkle proofs against the stored Merkle root, ensuring only authentic data triggers contract actions.

-• Extensible attestation types: Support for new attestation types and data sources can be added through provider consensus, ensuring the FDC remains adaptable to evolving data needs.
+• Extensible Attestation Types: New attestation types and data sources can be added through provider consensus, ensuring adaptability.

 Architecture